Project Structure

 If you installed via git clone from the public repository, these files are already present.
 For npm and download installations, setup creates them automatically on first launch.

-How does the engine find the project?
+How does sitemd find the project?

 Keeping sitemd up to date